Billy Dee Williams: 1971–1989: Film stardom and acclaim

+1990–present: Television roles

 Williams' television work included a recurring guest-starring role on the short-lived show Gideon's Crossing.
 He is also known for his advertisements for Colt 45, a malt liquor, for a five-year period starting in the mid-1980s; he would reprise his spokesperson role in 2016.
 Williams brushed off criticism—for the subtext of the ad campaign, 'works every time,' and the target audience—of the choice, "I drink, you drink.
 Hell, if marijuana was legal, I'd appear in a commercial for it."
 Colt 45 hired Williams "simply because he was so cool," and went from trailing behind Joseph Schlitz Brewing Company in barrels produced, to "skyrocketing" a year after the 1986 ads ran to two million barrels in the top spot for malt liquor.

 In the 1984–1985 season of Dynasty, he played Brady Lloyd opposite Diahann Carroll.
 Williams was paired with actress Marla Gibbs on three situation comedies: The Jeffersons (Gibbs's character, Florence, was a major fan of Williams and challenged him on everything because she thought Williams was an imposter); 227 (her character, Mary, pretending to be royalty, met Williams at a banquet); and The Hughleys (Gibbs and Williams portrayed Darryl's parents).
 In 1992, he portrayed Berry Gordy in The Jacksons: An American Dream.
 In 1993, Williams made a guest appearance on the spin-off to The Cosby Show, A Different World, as Langston Paige, a grumpy landlord, in a backdoor pilot for his own series.
 Williams appeared as himself on Martin where he provided Martin Lawrence's character with advice on getting back together with Gina.

 Williams made a special guest appearance on the hit sketch comedy show In Living Color in 1990.
 He portrayed Pastor Dan in an episode of That '70s Show.
 In this episode, "Baby Don't You Do It" (2004), his character is obsessed with Star Wars, and uses this to help counsel Eric Forman (himself a Star Wars fan) and Donna Pinciotti about his premarital relationship.
 Williams made a cameo appearance as himself on the television series Lost in the episode "Exposé".
 He also appears regularly on short clips on the Jimmy Kimmel Live! as a semi-parody of himself.
 In February 2006, Williams guest starred as himself in the season 5 episode "Her Story II" of Scrubs, where he plays the godfather of Julie (Mandy Moore).
 Turk hugs him, calling him "Lando", even though he prefers to be called Billy Dee.
-Williams played Toussaint Dubois for General Hospital: Night Shift in 2007 and 2008.
-Williams reprised his role as Toussaint on General Hospital beginning in June 2009.
-Also in 2009, Williams took on the role of the voice of Admiral Bitchface, the head of the military on the planet Titan, in the Adult Swim animated series Titan Maximum.
-In July 2010, Williams appeared in the animated series The Boondocks, where he voiced a fictionalized version of himself in the episode "The Story of Lando Freeman".